flaxland natural fibres

 Some dust when scutching and hackling - masks supplied if requested.

-This is intended for those who have been on the growing processing course or textile workers experienced with other textiles seeking further experience with flax.
-The aim of the course is that participants will become confident in flax spinning on a wheel.
+This is intended for those who have been on the growing processing course, spinners seeking further with long and short fibres also for those who have never spun before.
+The aim of the course is that participants will learn or gain further confidence in flax spinning on a wheel.

 Program 9.45 start at 10 am